kastleghost/simplebot/README.md

 ### 4. Registering Commands:
 > **NOTE:**
-> use guild commands for either testing or specific slash commands related to that discord server
+> use guild_commands for either testing or specific commands related to that discord server
 > and use global commands for slash commands that apply to everything.
 - On local machine, create a new directory separate from lambda_files
   - run `npm i axios dotenv`
 - update the **.env** file with your BOT TOKEN, APP ID, and GUILD ID
 - run `node register.js` script

-callout

 ## Optionals:
 If you plan on using DynamoDB run `npm i @aws-sdk/client-dynamodb`